Jeffrey-Ede/datasets/README.md

 # Interactive Visualizations

 Interactive visualizations can be created by running `display_visualization_files.py`.
-To create visualizations, change values of variables for data file locations.
+Change values of variables for data file locations to display a visualization:

 SAVE_DATA: Full save location of a NumPy file containing a dataset.
 For example, from the datasets [main page](https://warwick.ac.uk/fac/sci/physics/research/condensedmatt/microscopy/research/machinelearning/).
 SAVE_FILE: Full save location of a NumPy file containing tSNE map points.
 Files for each visualization are in this repository and have the form "tsne_*.npy", where * is a wildcard.